doubleedesign/fey-factor/README.md

 The raw data is saved locally as JSON files in the `datasources/cache` folder.
 If a file is found, that data will be used instead of making an API request to TMDB, to keep API calls to a minimum.
 (However, these cached files are excluded from version control.)

-This is fairly well tested in terms of functionality, but the inclusion criteria are basic and so this should be considered a beta proof-of-concept.
+This is fairly well tested in terms of functionality<sup>3</sup>, but the inclusion criteria are basic and so this should be considered a beta proof-of-concept.
 (Including every single person and continuing the tree results in too many people and works to be practical, but the current criteria are very arbitrary.
 I somewhat work around this using the script that "tops up" data for a specified number of shows/movies, but this is not a perfect solution.)

 ### Prerequisites
 - [Node](https://nodejs.org)